Refining Trail

 Lying in my tent, I’m looking through the mesh at stars flickering between the forest branches.
 After hiking twenty miles on the rocky trail, my body is spent.
 Yet my mind refuses to rest.
 Every sense is on full alert, especially hearing.
 My military years guarding prison camps in Siberia trained my ears to catch the faintest sounds and avert grave danger.

 Now, deep in Virginia’s forested Blue Ridge Mountains, listening to the pulse of its nightlife, I know I’m in one of the safest places possible.
-I have no fear, but that old instinct won’t release its grip.
-Reaching for my Kindle, one of two devices I brought along, I read my devotional: “We still complain when sanctifying trials come our way…
+I have no fear, but that old instinct refuses to release its grip.
+Reaching for my Kindle, one of two devices I brought along, I read my devotional: “We still complain when sanctifying trials come our way…” A sudden gust sweeps through the canopy, acorns hitting the ground like bullets.
+Is this a sanctifying trial?
+Moments that startle us awake and shake loose the illusion of control, so faith can find its footing again in the dark?

 The Appalachian Trail isn’t an escape from life; it’s a rich, rewarding encounter with it.

 Drops splattering on my face wake me.
 In the chilly pre-dawn darkness, I wrap my blistered toes, pack my thirty-pound rucksack, strap it over my shoulders, grab my trekking poles, and hit the trail.
+Here, the trail is the teacher and dishes out the same to everybody.
+It doesn’t bend to comfort or complaint.
+I can’t change it.
+Accept it and grow or fight it and go miserable.

 The climb is steep and the fog dense.
 Wet from sweat and drizzle, I finally crest the mountain in daylight.
 But I can’t see the valley, the reward I expected from this climb.